Efficient Two Photon Generation from an Emitter in a Cavity: System Model

 \section{System Model}

-The system consists of an emitter with ground state $\ket{g}$ and excited state $\ket{e}$, coupled to two electromagnetic modes of a doubly resonant resonator, as shown in Figure \ref{fig:2level}.
-These two modes, at frequencies $\omega_0/2$ and $\omega_0$, couple to the two-photon and one-photon transitions, respectively.
+The system consists of an emitter with ground state $\ket{g}$ and an excited state $\ket{e}$, coupled to two electromagnetic modes of a doubly resonant cavity, as shown in Figure \ref{fig:2level}.
+The energy difference between the excited state and the ground state is $\omega_0$ ($\hbar=1$).
+The two cavity modes, at frequencies $\omega_0/2$ and $\omega_0$, resonantly couple to the two-photon and one-photon transitions, respectively.
 The Hamiltonian for the system is as follows: